Tuesday 3 July

 Multiple ways to protect, prevent, reverse and repair pollution damage are presented as solutions that come to address one or more of these aspects and demonstrated in the presentation.

-The Causality Assessment: Is my Rash for Real?
+Causality Assessment: Is My Itchy Rash for Real?

 The Causality Assessment is an integral part of the cosmetovigilance process developed by Cosmetics Europe, the European cosmetic industry trade association.